stylersnico/abyssproject-wiki/en/docker/watchtower-docker-update.md

 The goal of this document is to automate the update of all dockers images that you may have on your system.

  It is especially interesting if you use docker standalone and you run all your images with docker run.

+ > This will update all the docker image but not the system inside.
+If you use images with security problem, this won't help.
+Do regular audit of docker images that you use.
+{.is-warning}

 # Update automation of Docker containers